bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+When a page is refreshed or when clicking on a new link, a whole new document is served to the user with the server-side routing, while with the client-side routing will only change whats requested.

 - [ ] What does HTTP stand for?

+Hypertext Transfer Protocol

 - [ ] What does CRUD stand for?

+Create Read Update Delete

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+GET, POST, PUT, DELETE

 - [ ] Mention three tools we can use to make AJAX requests.

+Axios, jQuery, Fetch

 ## Project Set Up